SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

 Suppose you want to collect data on how businesses fail, so you download [half a million e-mails from Enron executives](https://www.cs.cmu.edu/~./enron/) that preceeded the energy company's collapse in 2001.

 ~~~
-Message-ID: <2108779.1075845194830.JavaMail.evans@thyme>
+Message-ID: <16986095.1075852351708.JavaMail.evans@thyme>
-Date: Thu, 7 Jun 2001 14:08:12 -0700 (PDT)
+Date: Mon, 3 Sep 2001 12:24:09 -0700 (PDT)
-From: a..hughes@enron.com
+From: greg.whalley@enron.com
-To: jeff.skilling@enron.com, kenneth.lay@enron.com
+To: kenneth.lay@enron.com, j..kean@enron.com
-Subject: Quicksilver Resources
-Cc: rebecca.mcdonald@enron.com, james.derrick@enron.com

-Ken and Jeff:

-Glen Darden, the President and CEO of Quicksilver Resources, Inc., is a
-longtime personal and professional friend of mine.
-Recently, he has asked
-whether I would consider serving as an outside ...
+Subject: FW: Management Committee Offsite

+I'm sorry I haven't been more involved is setting this up, but I think the agenda looks kond of soft.
+At a minimum, I would like to turn the schedule around and hit the hard subjects like Q3, risk management, and ...
 ~~~
-{:.text-document title="data/177.txt"}
+{:.text-document title="data/16986095.1075852351708.txt"}

 ===